amlight/kafka_napp/README.md

 ]
 ```

-## /v1/delete
+## DELETE - /v1/filters/{filter_id}

-Deletes a Filter object from the filtering pipeline.
-Requires JSON data like the following:
+Deletes a Filter object from the filtering pipeline using its ID.
+Requires the filter's ID as a query parameter.

+If the given ID does not exist, the endpoint will return a 400 status code and the exception message.
+If the filter is immutable, the endpoint will return a 404 status code and the exception message.

+The response will look like this:

 ```
 {
+    "id": str,
+    "pattern": str,
+    "mutable": bool,
-    "pattern": str
+    "description": str
 }
 ```

-If the given pattern does not exist or is immutable, the endpoint will return a 400 status code and the exception message.

 # Development